raspberrypi/style-guide/style-guide.md

 - Use an em dash with space either side for parenthetical statements.
 Em dashes express a more pronounced break in the sentence than commas, and also draw more attention to the parenthetical.
 They express less of a break than parentheses, and are more informal.
 Do **not** overuse em dashes. _I didn't have an educated background — dad was a farm labourer._
 - Use a pair of em dashes with space either side for making a parenthetical statement in the middle of a sentence.
 If using punctiation in the parenthetical, the closing dash may only be preceded by an exclamation or question mark and the following word may not be capitalised, even if it begins a sentence (unless it is a proper noun).
 E.g. _The party lasted — we knew it would! — far longer than planned._

+Colon:
+- When a colon is used in free text, the letter following the colon should be lower-case.
+E.g. _I have three dogs: a small one, a medium one, and a big one._
+- When a colon is preceded by a header-style construction, the letter following the colon should be upper-case.
+E.g. _Note: This wouldn’t look so great with a lower-case t._

 Do not use apostrophes in abbreviated plurals: *PCs, BGAs*.
 Apostrophes may be used when an abbreviation is turned into a verb, although it is best practice to avoid doing this altogether: *My mother won't stop IM'ing me.*